geshu18/app/Custom-Configuration.md

 Configuring Telemetry Channel
 ==========================================
-Add the required channel to DI in ConfigureServices() method of your application's Startup class.
+Add the required channel to DI in ConfigureServices() method of your application's Startup class before `AddApplicationInsightsTelemetry()` call.
-For eg:, the following is all that's needed to configure channel
+For eg:, the following sets up `InMemoryChannel` with the specific `MaxTelemetryBufferCapacity`
 ```
 services.AddSingleton(typeof(ITelemetryChannel), new InMemoryChannel() {MaxTelemetryBufferCapacity = 19898 });
 ```